-45. eBay's ability to identify counterfeit items was limited, in that it "never saw or inspected the merchandise in the listings."
+- 45. eBay's ability to identify counterfeit items was limited, in that it "never saw or inspected the merchandise in the listings."
 Tiffany II, 600 F. 3d at 98 (quoting Tiffany I, 576 F. Supp.
 2d at 477-78).
-Additionally, even if it was able to inspect the items, it may not have had the expertise necessary to determine whether they were counterfeit.
-Tiffany II, 600 F. 3d at 98.

-12 46.
-Nevertheless, eBay set up a buyer protection program to reimburse 13 customers who purchased counterfeit items.
-Tiffany II, 600 F. 3d at 98.
-It 14 "established a 'Trust and Safety' department" and hired employees to "focus 15 exclusively on combating infringement."
+Additionally, even if it was able to inspect the items, it may not have had the expertise necessary to determine - 46.
+Nevertheless, eBay set up a buyer protection program to reimburse customers who purchased counterfeit items.
+Tiffany II, 600 F. 3d at 98. "established a 'Trust and Safety' department" and hired employees to "focus exclusively on combating infringement."
 Id. (quoting Tiffany I, 576 F. Supp.
-2d at 16 476).
+2d at 476).
 It also "implemented a 'fraud engine,' 'which is principally dedicated to ferreting out illegal listings, including counterfeit listings.' . . .
-In addition to general 17 18 filters. fraud engine incorporates 'Tiffany-specific filters,' including the 19 'approximately 90 different keywords' designed to help distinguish between genuine and counterfeit Tiffany goods."
-Tiffany II, 600 F. 3dat 98-99 (quoting from 20 21 Tiffany I, 576 F. Supp.
-2d at 477, 491).

-47. It also set up a program for the owners of intellectual property rights to send a Notice of Copyright Infringement ("NOCI") to eBay, after which eBay would remove the listing for the infringing item.
+In addition to general filters, fraud engine incorporates 'Tiffany-specific filters,' the 'approximately 90 different keywords' designed to help distinguish between genuine and counterfeit Tiffany goods."
+Tiffany II, 600 F. 3dat 98-99 (quoting from Tiffany I, 576 F. Supp.
+2d at 477, 491). - 47.
+It also set up a program for the owners of intellectual property rights to send a Notice of Copyright Infringement ("NOCI") to eBay, after which eBay would remove the listing for the infringing item.
 Most listings were removed within 12 hours, with the rest removed within 24 hours.
 Tiffany II, 600 F. 3d at 99.
 During the time period relevant to the litigation, "eBay 'never refused to remove a reported Tiffany listing, acted in good faith in responding to Tiffany's NOCIs, and always provided Tiffany with the seller's contact information."
 Id. (quoting Tiffany I, 576 F. Supp.
 2d at 488).